MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_4/M3_L4_readme.md

 Relevant laws and regulations that may prevent the release of data include but are not limited to:

-- [International Traffic in Arms Regulation](https://www.pmddtc.state.gov/?id=ddtc_public_portal_itar_landing) (ITAR), which regulates the manufacture, sale, distribution, and export of defense-related articles and services.
+- [International Traffic in Arms Regulation](https://www.pmddtc.state.gov/?id=ddtc_public_portal_itar_landing) (ITAR) (external link), which regulates the manufacture, sale, distribution, and export of defense-related articles and services.
-- [Export Administration Regulations](https://www.bis.doc.gov/index.php/regulations/export-administration-regulations-ear) (EAR), which regulates the manufacture, sale, distribution, and export of commercial and dual- use items, technology, and information not already covered by ITAR.
+- [Export Administration Regulations](https://www.bis.gov/regulations) (EAR) (external link), which regulates the manufacture, sale, distribution, and export of commercial and dual-use items, technology, and information not already covered by ITAR.

 **Example: NASA Space System Protection Standard**

-NASA STD 1006.1 [Space System Protection Standard](https://standards.nasa.gov/standard/NASA/NASA-STD-1006), which establishes protection requirements to ensure NASA missions are resilient to purposeful threats.
+NASA STD 1006.1 [Space System Protection Standard](https://standards.nasa.gov/standard/NASA/NASA-STD-1006) establishes protection requirements to ensure NASA missions are resilient to purposeful threats.

 ### Controlled Information Considerations

-Some regulations and policies that may prevent the sharing of data include but are not limited to:
+Some regulations that may prevent the sharing of data include but are not limited to:

-- [Health Insurance Portability and Accountability Act](https://www.hhs.gov/hipaa/index.html) (HIPAA), which established standards to protect sensitive patient health information from disclosure.
+- [Health Insurance Portability and Accountability Act](https://www.hhs.gov/hipaa/for-professionals/index.html) (HIPAA) (external link), which established standards to protect sensitive patient health information from disclosure.
-- [Controlled Unclassified Information](https://www.archives.gov/cui) provides standards for handling unclassified information that requires safeguarding or dissemination controls consistent with laws, federal regulations, and policies.
+- [Controlled Unclassified Information](https://www.archives.gov/cui) (external link) provides standards for handling unclassified information that requires safeguarding or dissemination controls consistent with federal laws and regulations.
-- Federal laws and regulations governing [classified information](https://www.archives.gov/isoo/faqs) or security requirements.
+- Federal laws and regulations governing [classified information](https://www.archives.gov/isoo/faqs) (external link) or security requirements.

 ### Intellectual Property Considerations

 Data may be subject to intellectual property, copyright, and licensing concerns.
-A few of the relevant regulations and policies include patent or intellectual property laws including the [Bayh-Dole Act](https://www.govinfo.gov/content/pkg/USCODE-2011-title35/html/USCODE-2011-title35-partII-chap18.htm), which enables universities, nonprofit research institutions, and small businesses to own, patent, and commercialize inventions developed under federally funded research programs.
+Relevant regulations include patent or intellectual property laws, such as the [Bayh-Dole Act](https://www.govinfo.gov/content/pkg/USCODE-2011-title35/html/USCODE-2011-title35-partII-chap18.htm) (external link), which enables universities, nonprofit research institutions, and small businesses to own, patent, and commercialize inventions developed under federally-funded research programs.

 **Example: NASA FAR Supplement 1852.227**

-[NASA FAR Supplement 1852.227](https://prod.nais.nasa.gov/far/far0595-nfs012617/5227.htm), which outlines patent and data rights for government contracts.
+[NASA FAR Supplement 1852.227](https://prod.nais.nasa.gov/far/far0595-nfs012617/5227.htm), outlines patent and data rights for government contracts.

 ---